 - For DL positioning, the mobile base station relay provides UE ID (i.e. GPSI) in the NRPPa message to LMF.
-The LMF acts as LCS Client to request the location of mobile base station relay from GMLC.
+The LMF acts as an AF to request the location of mobile base station relay from GMLC.

+The LMF determines that the UE connects to MBSR based on the MBSR indication received from AMF.
+When AMF receives positioning request for a UE, if the UE connects to MBSR, e.g. the AMF makes the decision based on the additional ULI is received from NG-RAN as specified in solution#9, the AMF sends the MBSR indication to LMF.

 6.8.3 Positioning procedure for UE accessing via mobile base station relay